- Why is TRS not allowing the acceleration of contributions to be withheld and remitted to TRS?

 Member contributions will be balanced with each report to make sure that TRS has received no more or less than the applicable member contribution rate of the reported creditable earnings.

 When a district pays a member’s TRS contributions, the board-paid contributions are reportable as creditable earnings and should be included in the earnings reported on the payroll file.
-On the payroll file, the earnings are broken out by payment reason instead of being reported as one number as it is currently on the Annual Report.
+On the payroll file, the earnings are broken out by payment reason.

 - Are employer match contributions to the new DC (Deferred Compensation) plan reportable as creditable earnings?